What to Wear on a Summer Hike (Comfortable + Sun-Smart Outfits)

 Even in summer, I almost always bring a lightweight layer.

 I almost always bring a lightweight layer like this — even in the heat.
 It’s more about sun protection than warmth.
+I’m also pretty obsessive about sunscreen on summer hikes

 UPF 50 Zip-Up Hoodie